 When I get injured, it’s helpful to look back on my training log and see what may have contributed to the problem.
 I talked more about using Strava to identify what lead to injuries in this post.

 When I just don’t feel like working out, a quick scroll through my feed will motivate me to get out the door when I see the runs my friends have logged in the last day.
 And I’m especially inspired by those who get out the door at 5am to run!
 (I used to run very early and now I can’t even imagine, ha!
-My schedule has changed a lot in the last year!)
+My schedule has changed a lot in the last few years!)

 Ease of use